 - Multiple beer and wine gardens.

 Wear your most comfortable shoes.
 There's a lot of area to cover!
 And there's no better place to shop for birthday or holiday gifts (or something for yourself).
-For more information about the event, watch the video or visit the Tempe Festival of the Arts online.
+For more information about the event, visit the Tempe Festival of the Arts online.

 All dates, times, prices and offerings are subject to change without notice.